Overreact4670/NextDNS-CLI-HA-Add-on/DOCS.md

 ## Security Rating

-This add-on achieves a rating of **3 out of 6** in Home Assistant's security scoring system.
+This App achieves a rating of **3 out of 6** in Home Assistant's security scoring system.

 | Factor | Impact | Reason |
 |---|---|---|